-There are transactional fees and translation costs, but as explained in our answer to question 3.9, they are not significant.
+There are transactional fees and translation costs, but as explained in the answer to question 3.9, they are not significant.

 6.5 Are there any adverse consequences for a company that is a borrower (such as under thin capitalisation principles) if some or all of the lenders are organised under the laws of a jurisdiction other than your own?
-Please disregard withholding tax concerns for purposes of this question.
+Please disregard withholding tax concerns for the purposes of this question.

 Under Chilean income tax law, thin capitalisation rules are triggered when a Chilean-resident taxpayer pays interest or other financing expenses (e.g., services, commissions, expenses reimbursements) to a related party abroad under a withholding tax rate of less than 35%.
-Per the thin capitalisation rules, any interest (or similar) payments made abroad to a related party and attributed to excessive indebtedness are subject to a 35% tax payable by the debtor.
+Per the thin capitalisation rules, according to article 41F of the Chilean Tax Code, any interest (or similar) payments made abroad to a related party and attributed to excessive indebtedness are subject to a 35% tax payable by the debtor.
 The withholding tax applicable to the payments made by the Chilean resident taxpayer can be used as a credit against such 35% tax.